 As part of his practice, Howard routinely counsels trustees, master servicers, servicers, monoline insurers, institutional investors, and mortgage loan originators along with other responsible parties.
 He also advises and defends claims relating to other structured products transactions such as credit default swaps and collateralized debt obligations.

-In addition to his work on behalf of financial institutions, Howard's civil litigation experience includes securities class actions, complex commercial class actions, and contract disputes.
+Beyond his work on behalf of financial institutions, Howard's civil litigation experience includes securities class actions, complex commercial class actions, and contract disputes.
 He won a multimillion dollar breach of contract dispute on behalf of a satellite operator against a commercial satellite launcher.
 He also successfully resolved a putative class action against Macy's department stores by a large class of vendors who sold goods to Macy's over a seven-year period and assisted a major railcar manufacturer with the successful resolution of contractual disputes with various state governments.
 Howard also advises policyholders in complex insurance coverage disputes, recovering well over a half a billion dollars for policyholders.

 - October 23, 2019